SLaDOS/markdown-cv/index.md

 Key modules include: Design Method and Ethic Analysis, Case-studies of Design Informatics, Game Theory

-• Conduct ethical research in Design Informatics and critically evaluate research literature in the field, taking into account legal, social, ethical or professional issues.
+• Able to conduct ethical research in Design Informatics and critically evaluate research literature in the field, taking into account legal, social, ethical or professional issues.

-• Connect data-driven technology with contexts and domains, such as societal challenges and sustainable development goals, health and care, and fashion.
+• Able to connect data-driven technology with contexts and domains, such as societal challenges and sustainable development goals, health and care, and fashion.

 • Dissertation was on an Insect-inspired robot, which can navigate by a celestial compass and ROS2.